chriskl/phpssrs/README.md

 Originally developed by Chris Kings-Lynne, https://github.com/chriskl/phpssrs

 Pull requests are very welcome, this project is still rapidly being developed for an internal project.
+Send your requests against the ```dev``` branch.

 ## SSRS Authentication

-For this library to work, you MUST enable Basic Authentication on your report server.
+For this library to work, you will probably need to enable Basic Authentication on your report server.
 You must typically edit the ```C:\Program Files\Microsoft SQL Server\MSRS10_50\Reporting Services\ReportServer\rsreportserver.config``` file and add the following: